Gaza Palestinians resume demonstrations on Israeli border

 GAZA CITY, Gaza Strip (AP) — Hundreds of Palestinians on Wednesday demonstrated near the Israeli border in the southern Gaza Strip, calling on Israel to ease a crippling blockade days after a similar gathering ended in deadly clashes with the Israeli army.

+The demonstration wrapped up Wednesday evening without a repeat of last weekend’s intense clashes after Hamas kept the crowds from approaching the separation wall.

-The Israeli military, which had beefed up its forces ahead of the demonstration, said it was using tear gas and live fire to disperse the crowd.
+The Israeli military, which had beefed up its forces ahead of the demonstration, said it had used tear gas and limited live fire to disperse the crowd.
 Palestinian medics reported at least nine wounded, though details of their injuries weren’t immediately known.

 Hamas’ Al-Aqsa TV showed crowds of people approaching the fence, then running away when an Israeli military vehicle arrived.
 Tear gas could be seen floating in the wind.
 The military said it was using .22 caliber gunfire, a type of weapon that is meant to be less lethal than more powerful firearms but can still be deadly.